YangLabHKUST/LPM-sim/README.md

 # LPM-sim
-We provide all the simulation codes in LPM.
+We provide all the simulation codes in the LPM paper.

 References
 ==========